 This topic is designed to provide an outline of the major macroeconomic debates before the 1980s.
-The classic reference is of course Keynes (1936), but you should read Stevenson, Muscatelli and Gregory (1988) and Carlin and Soskice for more modern treatments (1990).
-Pierce and Tysome (1985) also provide a thorough monetary perspectice.
+The classic reference is of course Keynes (1936), but you should read Stevenson, Muscatelli and Gregory (1988) and Carlin and Soskice (1990) for more modern treatments.
+Pierce and Tysome (1985) also provide a thorough monetary perspective.
 Chapter 30 of Blanchard (1997) gives an enjoyable account of 'The Story of Macroeconomics'.
-You should also thoroughly revise the material on the closed economy ISLM model and aggregate demand and aggregate supply from Romer (1996), and to a lesser extent, either Mankiw (1997) or Burda and Wyplosz (1997).
+You should also thoroughly revise the material on the closed economy ISLM model and aggregate demand and aggregate supply from Romer (1996), and to a lesser extent, either Mankiw (2003) or Burda and Wyplosz (2001).
+Skidelsky (1992) provides an excellent and readable account of the development of Keynes' ideas.

 - i.
 The Classical Dichotomy and the Neutrality of Money. - ii.
 The Keynesian view of aggregate demand. - iii.
 Effective demand, the consumption function, animal spirits, liquidity preference. - iv.
 The liquidity trap, interest-inelastic expenditure, and money wage rigidity. - v.
-The real balance effect. - vi.
+The real balance effect; under-employment equilibrium. - vi.
 The Neo-classical synthesis. - vii.
 The Japanese recession of the 1990s. - 2.
 Essay